hipe/tmx/tmx/doc/issues.md

 [#007]       internal issues that are not public

+             [#here.C] (this old issue is giving this name for tracking, but its content is still down below at #here-1)

        #reme [#here.B] using the development dir & json files to populate
                        tmx won't fly for a production version